Emergent Gravity from Topological Quantum Field Theory: Stochastic Gradient Flow Perspective away from the Quantum Gravity Problem: Introduction

 \section{Introduction}

-Although the quest for a quantum theory of gravity remains an open problem in high-energy physics after more than a century, several authors have recently explored novel pathways that revolve around alternative scenarios rather than quantizing gravity.
-Even a short summary of these longstanding efforts would go beyond the scope of this paper.
-Among many others, attempts have been made to develop models of emergent gravity, in which the Einstein-Hilbert action only emerges at infrared energy scales \cite{macdowell:unified,Liu:2023pok,Paganini:2025}, to geometrize quantum mechanics \cite{Kibble:1978tm,Penrose,Isidro:2009ku,Singh:2023}, encoding gravity in the collapse of the wave function, or to recover a very stochastic origin of quantum mechanics itself \cite{Nelson,Calogero:1997ng, Adler}, eventually due to chaos effects \cite{Berry} or the percolation of high-energy degrees of freedom in the infrared regime \cite{Wilson}. \\
+Although the quest for a quantum theory of gravity remains after more than a century an open problem in high-energy physics, several authors have recently explored novel pathways that revolve around alternative scenarios rather than quantizing gravity.
+Models of emergent gravity, in which the Einstein-Hilbert action only emerges at infrared energy scales \cite{macdowell:unified,Liu:2023pok,Paganini:2025}, or to geometrize quantum mechanics \cite{Kibble:1978tm,Penrose,Isidro:2009ku,Singh:2023}, encoding gravity in the collapse of the wave function, or to recover a very stochastic origin of quantum mechanics itself \cite{Nelson,Calogero:1997ng, Adler}, eventually due to chaos effects \cite{Berry} or the percolation of high-energy degrees of freedom in the infrared regime \cite{Wilson}, have been developed.
+We show in this letter that these three seemingly distinct directions are in fact intertwined, converging toward a unified framework.

-We show in this paper, that these three possible alternative directions are actually intertwined, and hinging towards a common solution.
-The novel picture we hence propose is that a pre-geometric (emergent) theory of gravity, the one proposed by Wilczek in \cite{wilczek:gauge}, undergoes a gradient flow subjected to stochastic noise --- originated either from chaos or unknown high-energy degrees of freedom, the effects of which percolate in the infrared.
-General Relativity is then recovered as an emergent theory in the infrared limit, as a fixed point of the stochastic gradient flow.
-The pre-geometric theory flows to a topological theory while approaching its ultraviolet fixed point.
-In the transient phase among the two fixed points, in the out-of-equilibrium regime, the theory is pre-geometric and described by the theory proposed by Wilczek \cite{wilczek:gauge}, which enjoys a parental local symmetry extended in stead of the one of General Relativity. \\
+Within our framework, the pre-geometric theory of gravity proposed by Wilczek \cite{wilczek:gauge} is assumed to evolve under a stochastic gradient flow driven by noise originating from chaotic or high-energy degrees of freedom that permeate the infrared.
+General Relativity (GR) then emerges as an infrared (IR) fixed point, while the ultraviolet (UV) limit corresponds to a topological field theory.
+The intermediate regime is governed by Wilczek's gauge framework, characterized by an enlarged local symmetry beyond that of GR.\\